 As more fully described in Notes 1 and 3 to the financial statements, for contracts where the Company serves as a contractor for aerospace and defense companies under federally funded programs, revenue and gross profit is recognized over time due to the continuous transfer of control to the customer based upon the extent of progress towards completion of the performance obligation.
-The Company uses labor hours incurred as the measure of progress, as it best depicts the Company's performance of the obligation to the customer.
-Under this measure of progress, the extent of progress towards complete the performance obligation.
-Revenue and gross profit are recognized based on the extent of progress towards complete the performance obligation.
+The Company uses labor hours incurred as the measure of progress as it best depicts the Company's performance of the obligation to the customer.
+Under this measure of progress, the extent of progress towards completion is measured based on the ratio of labor hours incurred to date to the total estimated labor hours to complete the performance obligation.
+Revenue and gross profit are recognized based on the extent of progress towards completion of the performance obligation.